HannahMwende/India-startup-funding-analysis/README.md

-# Analysis of Funding Received by Start-ups in India(2018 - 2021)
+#The Project analyses Funding Received by Start-ups in India from years 2018 - 2021.

 ## Project Description
 This data analysis project focuses on the funding received by start-ups in India from 2018 to 2021.
 The objective is to gain insights into the Indian start-up ecosystem and propose the best course of action for our team's venture.
 By analyzing the data on funding amounts, start-up details, and investor information, we aim to unearth prevailing patterns and gain insights about the opportunities in India's start-up ecosystem to inform decision-making.